-Aeonium Arboreum Zwartkop requires more water than a typical succulent watering needs.
+Aeonium Arboreum Zwartkop requires more water than a typical succulent and cacti watering needs.
 It is best to water once the soil is totally dry.
 Otherwise, its roots may rot in wet soil.
 But do not let it dried for a long time.

 It is a summer dormant plant and does not require any water in this season, except in excessively dry conditions.

 Where to Plant

 If you live in a colder environment, where temperature can go below 20 °F (-6.7 °C), You should plant Aeonium Arboreum Zwartkop in a container.
 Because it is not cold hardy and you'll be able to bring it inside in winter.
 But keeping it in the brightest (sunny) window would be best.
 Also, don't forget to use Best DIY Succulent Soil for the container, OR get a pre-mixed succulents and cacti soil.

 This succulent needs more sunlight.
 So plant where it gets about 6 hours of direct sunlight a day.

 If it does not get enough light, it loses its darkness of color and leaves will turn to green from dark burgundy color.
 The stem will also grow very long to seek more light.
 This process is called etiolation.

 The etiolation process weakens the plant.

 Aeonium Zwartkop can be propagated by seeds and stem cuttings.
 Both propagating methods are easier for beginners.